Tukaraq: Puntland military base

-Occupation by Somaliland
+Capture by Somaliland

 On 8 January 2018, Somaliland forces occupied Tukaraq after heavy fighting with Puntland forces.
 This was ordered by the President of Somaliland immediately after the elections.
 This successfully prevented Somaliland from getting goods from Bosaso in Puntland to Las Anod.
 Puntland moved the customs location to Faliidhyaale, 25 kilometers east of Tukaraq.
 The incident resulted in several deaths and nearly 15,000 displaced persons.

 In late January 2018, the Vice President of Somaliland visited Tukaraq.

 On 15 May 2018 intense increase in military activity occurred between rival Puntland and Somaliland armed forces in the surrounding area of Tukaraq.
 Both Somaliland and Puntland have accused the other of initiating the violence.

 On 24 May 2018 rival groups between Somaliland and Puntland, both participating in the ongoing conflict in the Sool region, released press statements claiming that the opposing side had launched a predawn offensive around 05:30 AM local time.
 According to a 2022 USAID report, this is seen as the last full-scale battle between Somaliland and Puntland.

 In November 2018, The United Nations envoy to Somalia visited Puntland and Somaliland to explain to their respective presidents the need for a peaceful solution to the problems occurring in Tukaraq.

 In March 2020, the Vice President of Puntland visits the Puntland military base outside Tukaraq.

 In September 2022, the President of Somaliland visited Tukaraq.

+2023 Las Anod conflict

+In February 2023, Somaliland troops withdraw from Tukaraq.
+They traveled west about 50 kilometers to a base outside of Las Anod.

+However, in March 2023, the Somalia news website Hiiraan Online introduced that "Tukaraq has been effectively controlled by Somaliland since 2018."

+In April 2023, SSC-Khatumo cut off traffic between Tukaraq and Gambadhe.

+In July 2023, Somaliland's Interior Minister Mohamed Kahin Ahmed accused the Puntland government of sending troops to Tukaraq.

+In August 2023, American conservative think tank Hudson Institute reported that the flags of Somalia, Puntland, and SSC are flying in the center of Tukaraq.